joshchang1112/AICup2019_Tagging-of-Thesis/README.md

 pip install transformers
 ```

-Other packages can be installed using pip as follows:
+Other packages can be also installed using pip as follows:
 ```
 pip install -r requirements.txt
 ```

+##